statycc/pymwp/guide/index.md

 on programs written in a subset of the C language.
 It analyzes resource usage and determines if a program variables' growth rates are no more than polynomially related to their inputs sizes.

-The mathematical foundation of the analyzer is described in paper ["mwp-Analysis Improvement and Implementation: Realizing Implicit Computational Complexity"](https://drops.dagstuhl.de/opus/volltexte/2022/16307/pdf/LIPIcs-FSCD-2022-26.pdf).
+The theoretical foundations are described in paper
+_<a href="https://doi.org/10.4230/LIPIcs.FSCD.2022.26" target="blank" rel="nofollow noreferrer">"mwp-Analysis Improvement and Implementation: Realizing Implicit Computational Complexity"</a>_.
+The technique is generic and applicable to imperative languages. pymwp is a prototype implementation demonstrating this technique concretely on C programs.
-The technique is inspired by [_"A Flow Calculus of mwp-Bounds for Complexity Analysis"_](https://doi.org/10.1145/1555746.1555752).
+The technique is originally inspired by
+_<a href="https://doi.org/10.1145/1555746.1555752" target="blank" rel="nofollow noreferrer">"A Flow Calculus of mwp-Bounds for Complexity Analysis"</a>_.

 This guide explains pymwp usage and behavior through several high-level examples.

-The Main Question
+The Program Property of Interest
 ---

 For program $P$, <!-- using P here to not confuse with C language -->
-the goal of the analyzer is to discover a polynomially bounded data-flow relation, between its initial values $x_1,...,x_n$ and final value $x_1^\prime,...,x_n^\prime$.
+the goal is to discover a polynomially bounded data-flow relation, between its initial values $x_1,...,x_n$ and final value $x_1^\prime,...,x_n^\prime$.

-For an imperative program, this property of interest can be framed as follows.
+For an imperative program this property can be presented as follows.

 ```c
 void main(int X1, int X2, int X3){